tbretl/ae353-sp25/docs/setup/linux.md

 [Visual Studio Code](https://code.visualstudio.com/) (aka VS Code) is the cross-platform code editor that we recommend for use with this course.

-To install VS Code, follow the instructions for [Installation](https://code.visualstudio.com/docs/setup/mac#_installation) (being sure to remember to **drag VS Code into your Applications folder**) and for [Launching from the command line](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) from the [Visual Studio Code on macOS](https://code.visualstudio.com/docs/setup/mac) setup page.
+To install VS Code, follow the instructions for [Installation](https://code.visualstudio.com/docs/setup/linux#_installation) from the [Visual Studio Code on Linux](https://code.visualstudio.com/docs/setup/linux) setup page.

 To run VS Code, open a terminal, change the working directory to wherever you have your files, and run the command `code .` (i.e., the word "code", then a space, then a period).